Shougo/echodoc.vim/README.md

 Use a package manager and follow its instructions.

+Note: echodoc requires v:completed_item feature.
+It is added in Vim 7.4.774.

 ## Usage

 The command line is used to display `echodoc` text.
 This means that you will